- BREAST CARE CENTER

 Clinical trials provide advances in medicine and science.
 New cancer treatments must be proven to be safe and effective.
 Through these scientific studies, researchers are able to conclude which methods of treatment are most successful.

 There are many advantages to enrolling in a clinical trial at The Cancer Center.
 Not only does the participant benefit from a study that may prove to be a superior treatment, but others also benefit from the increased knowledge that the study discloses.

-Pam Clark, RN, is the Research Coordinator in the Medical Oncology Department at The Cancer Center.
-Ms. Clark determines if the patient meets all eligibility requirements necessary to participate in a clinical trial.
+Michelle Gereghty, RN, OCN, is the Research Coordinator at The Cancer Center.
+Michelle determines if the patient meets all eligibility requirements necessary to participate in a clinical trial.
 She also provides information on current studies and answers questions regarding the safety and side effects of the treatment.